Sourcing from China - You must have realistic expectations because manufacturing is not perfect anywhere in the world.

 This happens to us quite often because of our insistence on quality, and we end up going through suppliers quite a lot.
 This is, admittedly, all part of the game.
 But there are times when it is unnecessary and avoidable, and that only happens when the clients do not temper their expectations.

-Having said that, we have helped our clients successfully manufacture an array of components such as complicated automotive parts to simpler products like door knobs since 2006.
-It is not difficult for sourcing projects to meet with success when clients pay attention to what really matters, and trust that we – as experienced sourcing agents – will ensure that they have absolutely no complaints about the quality of their manufactured product.
+Having said that, we have helped our clients successfully manufacture an array of components such as complicated automotive parts to simpler products like door knobs since 2006, as part of a full manufacturing process that manages the relationship from drawings through to delivery.
+It is not difficult for sourcing projects to meet with success when clients pay attention to what really matters, and trust that we – as an experienced manufacturing partner – will ensure that they have absolutely no complaints.